raystack/firehose/README.md

 This is an active open-source project.
 We are always open to people who want to use the system or contribute to it.
 You can raise a PR for any feature/possible bugs or help us with documentation.
 To contribute follow the instructions [here]()

 Reach out to us on our mailing list <mailing-list>.

+## Contributing

+Development of Firehose happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Firehose.

+- Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Jest.
+- To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/odpf/firehose/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
+This is a great place to get started.

 ## Credits